jonas-frei/AMRS-exercises/README.md

 5. Do the following steps if you want to keep working with GitHub:

-    - Create a new GitHub repository. *Note: in the following replace YOUR_GIT_URL with the URL of your newly created repository on GitHub*
+    - Create a new GitHub repository and name it `YOUR_PROJECT_NAME`. *Note: in the following replace YOUR_GIT_URL with the URL of your newly created repository on GitHub*

     - Change into the cloned project directory with `cd YOUR_PROJECT_NAME`